litmuschaos/litmusctl/README.md

 💡 Connecting agent to Litmus Portal.
 🏃 Agents running!!
-🚀 Agent Registration Successful!! 🎉
+🚀 Agent Connection Successful!! 🎉
 👉 Litmus agents can be accessed here: http://172.17.0.2:31696/targets
 ```

-To verify, if the registration process was successful you can view the list of connected agents from the Targets section on your LitmusPortal and ensure that the connected agent is in Active State.
+To verify, if the connection process was successful you can view the list of connected agents from the Targets section on your LitmusPortal and ensure that the connected agent is in Active State.